Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 In every criminal prosecution, the accused has the right to a trial.
-If you have been accused of a Texas drug crime, whether to exercise your right to a trial is a decision only you can make.
+If you have been accused of a Texas drug crime.
+Whether to exercise your right to a trial is a decision only you can make.
 Your attorney can advise you but cannot make that decision for you.
+If you are interested in plea bargaining in Lubbock.
+Contact Texas Criminal Defense Group today.

 In many cases, however, it is likely that the State can prove a crime if the case goes to trial.
 In those cases, a defendant may not want to risk a trial if a negotiated outcome is likely to produce a more favorable result.
 The process of negotiating a resolution in a criminal case is known informally as “plea bargaining.”
 Most criminal prosecutions are resolved through plea bargaining.